decision-press/bootstrapping-ai/README.md

 - **Guardrails** prevent drift and enforce integrity

 The LLM is the **engine**.
 The constructor is the **operating spec**.
 You load it at session start, and the system runs with consistent behavior.
+Make the AI become the runtime instead of talking about the runtime.

 ## Why This Matters